qiemem/ControlFlowExtension/README.md

 CF-Extension
 ===

 This NetLogo extension adds somewhat experimental control-flow primitives.
 This extension is a place where we can try out new control-flow structures before possibly moving them into core NetLogo.
-In particular, the CF extension currently includes primitives that allow you to do things similar to `if`-`else if`-`else` chains you see in other languages, as well as thing similar to `switch`es in other languages.
-However, it does it in a more flexible way that many languages.
+In particular, the CF extension currently includes primitives that allow you to do things similar to `if`-`else if`-`else` chains you see in other languages, as well as things similar to `switch`es in other languages.
+However, it does it in a more flexible way than many languages.
 A few quick examples to get you started:

 ```
 let x 5